4.1. Graphs and IR

 -

-It keeps the graph small and shareable (diffs, pretty-printing, and rewrites stay lightweight without dragging around huge tensors).
+It keeps the graph small and shareable (diffs, pretty-printing, and rewrites stay local without dragging around huge tensors).

 -